Sariohara/KihonEngine/doc/kihon-engine-studio.md

 Some generic features
 * Save and load maps from files based on a json format
 * Predefined set of textures and skyboxes.
-* Use your owns textures or skyboxes by setting your content sources
+* Use your owns textures or skyboxes by setting custom content sources
 * Possibility to change map global properties like map name, respawn player camera (position and direction)
 * Source viewer for the currently edited map, in order to visualize the json format
 * Game state viewer to analyse game state at any time